agile-ts/documentation/docs/packages/react/features/Hooks.md

 console.log(myState); // Returns 'jeff'
 console.log(myState2); // Returns 'frank'
 ```
-Binding multiple States to a Component in a single `useAgile()` Hook has one advantage.
+Binding multiple States to a Component using a single `useAgile()` Hook has one advantage.
-In some cases, it can lower the rerender count of the React Component.
+In some cases, it can reduce the rerender count of the React Component triggered by AgileTs.
-This is due to the fact that simultaneously triggered rerender of different States can be combined into one single rerender
+This is due to the fact that simultaneously triggered rerenders of different States are combined into one single rerender
 if the States share the same `SubscriptionContainer`.
 Each `useAgile()` Hook creates its own `SubscriptionContainer`,
 which serves as an interface to the Component in order to trigger rerender on it.